What’s the Difference: Fine-Finish Sanders: Orbital vs. Random Orbit

 Cost: $60 to $170

-Tool-Tech Video: See what orbital and random-orbit sanders have in common and how they differ in a new video by associate editor Patrick McCombe.
+Watch the Tool-Tech Video: See what orbital and random-orbit sanders have in common and how they differ in this video by associate editor Patrick McCombe.